 Library workshops for researchers

-The Library regularly runs workshops on Advanced literature searching, Critical Appraisal, An Introduction to Systematic Reviews and EndNote (referencing management software).
+The Library regularly runs workshops on advanced literature searching, critical appraisal, doing your search for a systematic review, and EndNote (referencing management software).
 These workshops are aimed at PhD students, staff and researchers.
 The Library's workshop programme is available online.

 You can also come along to a library skills workshop on referencing or EndNote.